IN THIS POST

 The hill station, which is spread over 2,500 acres, attracts a large number of tourists, most of whom spend the night at one of the local resorts.
 Several tour groups offer affordable weekend trips to Gorakh Hill all throughout the year.

-Unlike the winter vacation destinations in the northern areas of Pakistan, Gorakh Hill is not filled with dense forests or surrounded by snow-clad mountain.
+Unlike the winter vacation destinations in the northern areas of Pakistan, Gorakh Hill is not filled with dense forests or surrounded by snow-clad mountains.
 However, it offers a panoramic view of the region, reminding one of those scenic images on postcards.

 How to get there

 Whether you are travelling with a tour group or on your own, you’ll drive through M-9 Motorway towards Hyderabad and take a left turn just before you leave the neighbouring city.
-Most people like to take a short break once they reach the historic city of Sehwan in Jamshoro District.
+Most people like to take a short break once they reach the historic city of Sehwan in the Jamshoro District.
 You can travel on a bus or take your car only until the base camp for Gorakh Hill, known as Wahi Pandi.
 From there, you’ll have to use 4×4 jeeps to climb the steep hill.
 The jeep ride takes about three hours, with a short photography break in the middle.

-If you love stargazing and are fond of exploring old forts and monuments of historic importance, you should consider visiting the Cholistan during the upcoming winter vacations.
+If you love stargazing and are fond of exploring old forts and monuments of historic importance, you should consider visiting Cholistan during the upcoming winter vacations.

 The majestic Cholistan Desert is one of the most overlooked places to visit in Pakistan during winter.
-This magnificent natural wonder is also known as Rohi in the local language and boasts a number of cultural and heritage sites, which some dating back centuries.
-It is located at a short distance from Bahawalpur, a small yet popular city in Punjab.
+This magnificent natural wonder is also known as Rohi in the local language and boasts a number of cultural and heritage sites, some dating back centuries.
+It is located a short distance from Bahawalpur, a small yet popular city in Punjab.
 The desert itself is quite large and adjoins Thar in Sindh before extending over to India.

-Some of the most famous tourist attractions in the Cholistan include the historic Derawar Fort built in the 9th Century AD, Dodhla Forest and the shrines of Channan Pir.
+Some of the most famous tourist attractions in Cholistan include the historic Derawar Fort built in the 9th Century AD, Dodhla Forest and the shrines of Channan Pir.
 Travellers can also book Desert Safari for a memorable experience and visit the bustling bazaar to buy some handicrafts and mementoes.